zakgrant/simple-calculator/README.md

 [![Build Status](https://secure.travis-ci.org/zakgrant/simple-calculator.png)](http://travis-ci.org/zakgrant/simple-calculator)

-Just a simple spike getting to know cake, node & coffee-script using BDD framework jasmine
+Just a simple spike getting to know cake, node & coffee-script using BDD framework mocha, with matcher framework chai

 ## How to build and test

-It requires node.js with coffee-script. (and jasmine-node if you want to test) If you have npm, take following commands to install dependencies and build.
+It requires node.js with coffee-script. (and mocha with chai if you want to test) If you have npm, take following commands to install dependencies and build.

-* npm install -g coffee-script jasmine-node
+* npm install -g coffee-script mocha

 ### Building & Testing with ....